 Black-eyed Peas belong to “Vigna” genus and are native to the Mediterranean regions.
 In Italy they have been grown since a thousand years before the common bean, so they can be considered a traditional product.
 Characterized by their light coloured skin and the small black eye, they have a very delicate flavour.
 They are excellent in soups or simply boiled and dressed with a drizzle of olive oil.

-Borlotti Beans present an oblong shape and a mottled red and cream colour.
+Borlotti Beans present an elongated shape and a mottled red and cream colour.
 This variety is selected in Piedmont, where it is considered a typical product.
 Tasteful with a quite robust texture, they are particularly suitable for salads and great for the classic Italian dish, “pasta e fagioli”.

 Cannellini Beans have a completely white outer shell and an elongated shape; even if originally from Argentina, they have been growing in Italy for ages by now.
 Their delicate flavour makes them ideal for cold or warm salads and soups.

-Black Beans are smaller in size, almost round and their shell is black with a small white eye.
+Black Beans are smaller in size, almost round and their shell is black with a little white eye.
 This bean variety presents a delicious spicy flavour that adapts very well in rice dishes with spicy sauces.
 They can also be used as main dishes prepared with traditional Creole recipes, such as “Moros y Cristianos” or “Feijoada”.

 * Chefs Tips *